Comadreja/js-for-gamedev/en/02-javascript/0203-modelo-de-ejecucion/index.md

 ## Differences in scope between Node and the browser

-It has been said that scope in JavaScript is equivalent to the function, but we also know that we can open a console or a file and start declaring variables without any need for writing functions.
+It has been said that scope in JavaScript is equivalent to the function, but we also know that we can open a console or a file and start declaring variables without need of writing functions.

 This happens because we are using the **global scope**.
 The global scope is available both to the browser and Node.